5/22 Wednesday

 Hours: 9:30am-5pm Mon-Sat; Noon-5pm Sun

-Ongoing The Park: 25 historical buildings with the hundreds of artifacts and antiques.
-Dayton’s history through exhibits including the original 1905 Wright Flyer III, the world's first practical airplane and National Historic Landmark, the 1835 B&O (Grasshopper) steam locomotive and the first automobile self-starter.
-Also Newcom's Tavern, Dayton’s oldest building, and Deeds Carillon, Dayton’s best-known landmark.
+Ongoing Historical Buildings with hundreds of artifacts and antiques showcasing Dayton’s history.
+Exhibits include the original 1905 Wright Flyer III, the world's first practical airplane and National Historic Landmark, the 1835 B&O (Grasshopper) steam locomotive and the first automobile self-starter.
+Newcom's Tavern, Dayton’s oldest building, and Deeds Carillon, Dayton’s best-known landmark.
+Four Buildings recently moved from the Kettering-Moraine Museum: Deeds Barn (where DELCO was born); the Miller House, Shaker; the Newcom-Greer House, a fine Greek revival example; and the Hetzel House, a 19th-century summer kitchen.

-Ongoing The Heritage Center of Dayton Manufacturing and Entrepreneurship Displays of historic contributions Dayton has made to the world – the airplane, collection of antique cash registers, pop-top cans and Dayton toys.
-Carousel of Innovation, Animatronic Theatre.
+Ongoing Displays of historic contributions Dayton has made to the world – the airplane, the automobile, engines, an impressive collection of NCR cash registers, pop-top cans, Dayton toys.
+Full scale Ohio-made Carousel of Dayton Innovation and multi-sensory 4-D Animatronic Theatre.

 Tours only via shuttle leaving from Carillon Historical Park

 Ongoing Orville Wright’s home in Oakwood for 35 years and where guests such as Charles A. Lindbergh, President Franklin Delano Roosevelt and Governor James Middleton Cox were entertained.
-NCR then owned it as a corporate guest house for 60 years.
+NCR owned Hawthorn Hill as a corporate guest house for 60 years.
 Advance prepaid reservations.
 Unique experience limited to 10 visitors per tour.

 1815 Brown St. across from the Pine Club